 NETCONF as the Transport Protocol

-The OF-CONFIG1.1.1 protocol provides a standard way to modify basic OpenFlow configuration for the operation of an OpenFlow logical switch within the context of an OpenFlow Capable Switch.
+The OF-CONFIG1.2 protocol provides a standard way to modify basic OpenFlow configuration for the operation of an OpenFlow logical switch within the context of an OpenFlow Capable Switch.
 At the same time, it provides vendors the ability to extend and innovate by providing new and improved configuration capabilities.
-To achieve these goals, OF-CONFIG1.1.1 requires that devices supporting OF-CONFIG1.1.1 MUST implement the NETCONF protocol (4) as their transport protocol.
-This in turn implies as specified by the NETCONF specification that OpenFlow Capable Switches supporting OF-CONFIG1.1.1 must implement SSH as a transport protocol.
-In addition, the OpenFlow Capable Switches implementing OF-CONFIG1.1.1 protocol may implement additional transports such as Web Services-Management or something else.
+To achieve these goals, OF-CONFIG 1.2 requires that devices supporting OF-CONFIG MUST implement the NETCONF protocol [4] as their transport protocol.
+This in turn implies as specified by the NETCONF specification that OpenFlow Capable Switches supporting OF-CONFIG must implement SSH as a transport protocol.
+In addition, the OpenFlow Capable Switches implementing OF-CONFIG protocol may implement additional transports such as Web Services-Management or something else.
 Future versions of OF-CONFIG may specify binding to these additional transports.

 NETCONF is a stable protocol that has been standardized for several years now.
-It is widely available on various platforms and achieves the needs for OF-CONFIG1.1.1.
+It is widely available on various platforms and achieves the needs for OF-CONFIG.
 NETCONF defines a set of operations on top of a messaging layer (RPC).
 The diagram below shows the various layers of the NETCONF protocol.